Tests for brain tumours

 At the hospital

-If you see a specialist you will be asked to have another physical and neurological examination.
-You may have blood tests to check your general health.
-Your specialist may want you to have an X-ray, a CT scan or an MRI scan.
+Your specialist or a specialist nurse will repeat the physical and neurological examination.
+You will have blood tests to check your general health.
+You may also have a brain CT scan or an MRI scan of the brain.
 Before these scans you usually have an injection of dye called contrast medium.
 This circulates in the bloodstream to your brain and makes the pictures of the brain clearer.

-Your doctor will ask you about your symptoms.
+Some people begin by seeing their GP if they have had symptoms for a while such as headaches that are getting worse.
+Your doctor will examine you and ask you about your symptoms.
 This will include what they are, when you get them and whether anything you do makes them better or worse.

-Your doctor will ask you to have a physical examination.
-This includes an examination of your nervous system.
+Your doctor will also ask about your general health.
+They will ask you to have a physical examination, including a test of your nervous system (a neurological examination).

 Testing your nervous system is called a neurological examination.
 It involves a number of simple tests.
 Your doctor will do the following.